gaoliangs/MLRE/README.md

 - **SPR Search**: Run the `SPR.py` script.
 This will perform an NNI search first, followed by an SPR (Subtree Pruning and Regrafting) search.
 You can choose which search method best fits your needs.

-This section clearly explains the process of running tree searches using both NNI and SPR methods.

    ```
    input file: tjtree_newick.txt